JAlcocerT/JAlcocerT/content/blog/entrep-flaskcms.md

 Last time I gave him updates, we concluded with: https://jalcocert.github.io/JAlcocerT/real-estate-website/#conclusions

-Recently, we had a chat and we talked about n8n.
+Recently, we had a chat and we talked about *n8n and automation*.

 So its time to bring some **upgrades to the project**: